Heather F. Driver, Licensed Professional Counselor

 Sandy believes that stress management and self-care are vitally important to balance day-to-day stressors that can impact one’s life.
 Her therapeutic approach is interactive, supportive, and educational.
 She is an honorary member of Sigma Theta Tau International Honor Society of Nursing, PI MU-AT- LARGE Chapter, James Madison University and Eastern Mennonite University.

-melissa fisher, resident in counseling
+melissa fisher, licensed as a resident in counseling

 Melissa joined Newman Avenue Associates after completing her Masters in Counseling at Eastern Mennonite University.
 Throughout graduate school, she worked with teens and adults, university students, and recently resettled refugee clients in a variety of clinical settings.
 Melissa is the former Executive Director of a trauma-informed nonprofit dedicated to supporting survivors of sexual violence through therapy and crisis-response.
 She is also a trained Swahili interpreter and holds deep interest and experience in multicultural counseling and case management.